libsdl-org/SDL/docs/README-gdk.md

 The Windows GDK port supports the full set of Win32 APIs, renderers, controllers, input devices, etc., as the normal Windows x64 build of SDL.

 * Additionally, the GDK port adds the following:
   * Compile-time platform detection for SDL programs.
-The `__GDK__` is `#define`d on every GDK platform, and the  `SDL_PLATFORM_WINGDK` is `#define`d on Windows GDK, specifically.
+The `SDL_PLATFORM_GDK` is `#define`d on every GDK platform, and the  `SDL_PLATFORM_WINGDK` is `#define`d on Windows GDK, specifically.
 (This distinction exists because other GDK platforms support a smaller subset of functionality.
 This allows you to mark code for "any" GDK separate from Windows GDK.)
   * GDK-specific setup:
     * Initializing/uninitializing the game runtime, and initializing Xbox Live services
     * Creating a global task queue and setting it as the default for the process.
 When running any async operations, passing in `NULL` as the task queue will make the task get added to the global task queue.